Tazegul/ADCS-ESC-Vuln-Research/ESC3/readme.md

 7. [Mitigations and Best Practices](#mitigations-and-best-practices)

 ## ESC3 Vulnerability
+Active Directory Certificate Services (AD CS) ESC3 is a specific vulnerability related to certificate enrollment in AD CS, which allows an attacker to escalate privileges by impersonating another user.
+ESC3 vulnerable template allow requester(attacker) to request certificate <b>on behalf of</b> other users.
 ## Misconfigurations
 Unlike ESC1, the requester doesn't have to have the ability to specify subjectAltName (SAN) in the CSR.
 In other words, msPKI-Certificate-Name doesn't have to be set to flag "CT_FLAG_ENROLEE_SUPPLIES_SUBJECT".
 ### Misconfigurations Condition